-Serious incidents of misbehaviour - where a child may be injured or the nature of the behaviour is deemed totally unacceptable will be recorded on Incident Sheets and the Head and/or Deputy will be consulted.
+Serious incidents of misbehaviour - where a child may be injured or the nature of the behaviour is deemed totally unacceptable will be recorded on incident sheets separately or on our trackit lights system and the Head and/or Deputy will be consulted.

 Parents will be contacted to discuss the incident and any further outcomes.